 (Ord.
 3216 § 1, 1995; Ord.
 2018-014 § 1)

 It is found and determined that the public interest, convenience, health, welfare, and safety require that six acres of property for each 1,000 persons residing within this City be devoted to local park and recreational purposes.
-Such requirements will be satisfied by a combination of: (1) park land and park development dedications pursuant to this article; (2) usable open space, accepted in accordance with Section 19-70.200; and (3) school recreational land.
+Such requirements will be supported by a combination of: (1) park land and park development dedications pursuant to this article; (2) usable open space, accepted in accordance with Section 19-70.200; and (3) publicly accessible recreational land at schools and through public-private partnerships.
 The acreage of each park type per 1,000 residents shall be determined by the City Council by resolution.
 The adopted park land dedication standard shall reflect the ratio of park land to residents, as set forth in California Government Code Section 66477.

 The formula for determining acreage to be dedicated shall be as follows: